-Your MIT identity gives you access to authorized information on the MIT network, so it is important to make sure that these access privileges are not abused by others.
+Your MIT identity gives you access to authorized information on the MIT network, so it's important to protect these access privileges from abuse.

 Personal information protection starts with your own actions, because once sensitive information (educational, employment, and medical records, Social Security numbers) is in the hands of others, you have little to no means of controlling it.

 One of the potentially weakest links in computer security is your password.
 Despite the MIT's efforts to keep hackers out of your personal files and away from MIT-only resources, easily guessed passwords are still a big problem.

 LastPass Enterprise is a free password management system that removes the inconvenience of remembering all of your passwords and increases security.